WHAT IS A COMPLIANCE SERVICE IN SINGAPORE?

 Exempt private companies (EPC) are allowed to file a streamlined annual report without submitting financial statements if their annual financial accounts are not audited.
 A private firm known as an EPC is one with no more than 20 stockholders, none of which are corporations.

-All other businesses must provide their financial statements in XBRL (eXtensible Business Reporting Language) format in their yearly returns.
+All other businesses must provide their financial statements in XBRL filing (eXtensible Business Reporting Language) format in their yearly returns.
 The financial accountants or auditors of the organization will often convert the financial statements to XBRL.

 10. Accounting and Bookkeeping